What to say and whom to send them to—we break down everything

 Display your grad’s name somewhere prominent—it’s their time to shine!
 Use first, middle, and last name for a formal announcement, or go with a nickname for an informal design.

-For a personal touch, include your graduate’s senior portrait or a shot of them in their cap and gown at graduation.
+For a personal touch, include your graduate’s senior portrait or a shot of them in their cap and gown.

 Though not always necessary, including the parents’ names is a way to show their pride.
 If married, display as Mr. and Mrs. [last name], otherwise separate full names do the trick.